Registered Nurse, Bachelor of Health Care

 Students are required to produce an extract from criminal records at the request of the university of applied sciences if working with minors forms an essential part of the tasks assigned to them during their studies or work placement periods that are part of their studies.

-Universities of applied sciences are entitled to require a student to produce a certificate of a drugs test if there is any reason to suspect that the student is under the influence of drugs during practical assignments or during a work placement that is part of their studies, or that the student is addicted to drugs.
+Universities of applied sciences are entitled to require a student to produce a drug test certificate if there is any reason to suspect that the student is under the influence of drugs during practical assignments or during a work placement that is part of their studies, or that the student is addicted to drugs.

-You can work as a nursing expert eg at health clinics, in hospital wards and home care services.
-In addition, care and health care companies, special health care outpatient clinics, wards and operating theatres as well as mental health clinics can be your future employers.
+You can work as a nursing expert e.g., at health clinics, in hospital wards and home care services in both public and private.
+In addition, health care companies, special health care outpatient clinics, wards and operating theatres as well as mental health clinics can be your future employers.
 You can also have an international career or become an entrepreneur.

-Our exchange partners are eg in Australia, Austria, Belgium, Canada, China, India, Kenia, Mozambique, Namibia, Slovakia, Slovenia, Spain, Thailand and the UK.
+Student exchange is also a natural and recommended part of your second-year studies, and internships (basic and/or professional) could take you anywhere in the world.
+Our exchange partners are e.g., in Australia, Austria, Belgium, Canada, China, India, Kenia, Mozambique, Namibia, Slovakia, Slovenia, Spain, Thailand and the UK.

-At Savonia UAS we implement OIS (Open Innovation Space) where high-quality learning and teaching are combined with work-based RDI.
+At Savonia UAS we implement OIS (Open Innovation Space) where high-quality learning and teaching are combined with work based RDI.
 The student is active and works in different premises, groups, communities and eLearning environments.
 Students from different fields, teachers and people working in RDI together with representatives from the working life work on different types of assignments and solve various practical problems.
-Part of the studies is completed by working in various work-based projects.
+Part of the studies is completed by working on various work-based projects.

-At Savonia UAS we have assigned RDI focus areas.
+At the Savonia University of Applied Sciences, we have been assigned RDI focus areas.
 The Degree Programme in Nursing focuses on applied welfare technology.

 Possibilities to continue studies after graduation

-Different types of additional, further and continuing education and training support can enhance your nursing career development.
-After gaining two years of work experience, you can continue your studies at a UAS and complete a Master’s degree there.
+We offer different types of additional, further and continuing education and training support to enhance your nursing career development.
+After gaining three years of work experience, you can continue your studies at UAS and complete a master’s degree.
 Universities also provide possibilities for further education.

 Language of instruction